jurriaanr/nodejs-hw2/Readme.md

 # Run project

-Copy config.js.dist to config.js and fill in correct settings, specifically:
+Copy src/config.js.dist to src/config.js and fill in correct settings, specifically:

 * the mailgun api key
-* the mailgun api base url
+* the mailgun domain (the domain added to the mailgun api url, ee sandboxXX.mailgun.org)
 * stripe apiKey
 * stripe secret

-Create a folder .data in the root if it does not exists and make it writable
+Create a folder .data in the root of the project if it does not exists and make it writable

 Go to the commandline and do